RobertHegeraad/JS-Validator/README.md

 | no_spaces 					| Remove all spaces from the input value
 | html:boolean 					| If set to true it converts from HTML enitities in the value, if false it converts to HTML entities
 | round, round:up, round:down 	| Round the given value either up, down or to the nearest integer if no parameter was passed
-| allow:alpha, allow:int 		| With the allow rule you can allow only either letters or numbers to be typed in the field

 ## Config